SEC Clawback Rules: A Snapshot

 SEC Staff Guidance

-The following table summarizes the types of error corrections and the applicability of the first checkbox based on the remarks of the SEC staff:
+The following table summarizes the types of error corrections and the applicability of the first checkbox based on SEC staff guidance:

 Type of Error CorrectionSummaryDoes Checkbox 1) Apply?